isprojects/mstform/README.md

 }
 ```

-Additionally, you can assign errors to a field using your own functions.
+Additionally you can also assign errors to a field that are managed outside of
+mstform

 ```js
 this.formState = form.state(o, {